electron/website/docs/latest/api/web-contents.md

 * `params` Object
   * `x` Integer - x coordinate.
   * `y` Integer - y coordinate.
-  * `frame` WebFrameMain - Frame from which the context menu was invoked.
+  * `frame` WebFrameMain | null - Frame from which the context menu was invoked.
+    May be `null` if accessed after the frame has either navigated or been destroyed.
   * `linkURL` string - URL of the link that encloses the node the context menu was invoked on.
   * `linkText` string - Text associated with the link.
 May be an empty